Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 **To enforce Azure MFA authentication, configure: Grant control in capolicy1**

+1. To register the users for Azure MFA, use: a.
+Azure AD identity Protection.
+Azure AD Identity Protection is a tool that allows organizations to discover, investigate, and remediate identity-based risks in their environment.
+It can help you manage the roll-out of Multi-Factor Authentication (MFA) registration by prompting users for registration during risk sign-in attempts.

+2. To enforce Azure MFA authentication, configure: a.
+Grant control in capolicy1.
+Grant controls are used to enforce additional requirements that a user must meet before they are granted access.
+You can enforce Azure MFA by setting it as a requirement in the Grant control settings of Capolicy1.

 #### Question #2

 After you migrate App1 to Azure, you need to enforce the data modification requirements to meet the security and compliance requirements.
 What should you do?

 * **A. Create an access policy for the blob service.**  ✅
+* B. Implement Azure resource locks.
+* C. Create Azure RBAC assignments.
+* D. Modify the access level of the blob service.

 #### Question 3